Shayankhannn/Next-Hire/README.md

 fix -- job featured query in job controller now its showing featured job only in featured but it should be shown in recent too

-fix -- image and search results for in results.blade.php --
+fix -- image and search results for in results.blade.php -- done i was using form name but needed tag from url abort it --- done -- wasnt using array for multiple file type in validation

+fix -- file validation and file field extention issue in registration --

 ----------